 Repair and Installation

-Call Raymark Plumbing and Sewer at 206-430-1954 if you need an existing pump repaired or a new pump installed.
+Call Raymark Plumbing & Sewer at 206-430-1954 if you need help with your pump.
 One of our knowledgeable plumbers will help determine what’s needed.
 We also recommend the ideal location to install the pump, and answer any questions you have.

 Sewage Ejection Pump